 Predictions for this year’s inappropriate office Halloween costumes

-- Lance Armstrong on steroids: I imagine someone is going to come into the office with his junk pulled backwards in a skin tight bicycle suit and tattered ribbons around his neck indicating that the medals were ripped off his neck (Lance made this list last year as well).
+- Lance Armstrong on steroids: I imagine someone is going to come into the office with his junk pulled backward in a skin-tight bicycle suit and tattered ribbons around his neck indicating that the medals were ripped off his neck (Lance made this list last year as well).

 - Lindsey Lohan with ankle bracelet and a jumpsuit in a lovely shade of Prison Orange

-- Psy and some Gangam Style Dancers (I would personally LOVE to see this one done well)
+- Psy and some Gangnam Style Dancers (I would personally LOVE to see this one done well)

 - Honey Boo-Boo

 - Sandusky. . .please, any form of this would just be wrong!